Want to attend the conference remotely?

 We are hosting this conference to dispel ableist beliefs and provide a safe space for open discussion and learning to promote equality, inclusivity, and social justice.

-- Members of the disability, Deaf, & LGBTQA+ communities
+- Members of the disability, Deaf, and LGBTQA+ communities

 - Disability rights activists and allies